Complicated128/CPE-301-Final-Project-Group-88/README.md

 ## Extra Stuff

 Check out the "extras" folder as it has many more photos of the circuit, and the physical build.

-It also includes the final report and the wiring diagram.
+It also includes the final report(s) and the wiring diagram.

 ### Deviations from the given diagrams
 ![alt text](extras/imageOrig.png)